Litslink icon

 This approach involves both generalists and specialists and is suitable if you require both flexibility and deep expertise.
 Remember that a hybrid team is a costly endeavor as you will need lots of resources to connect your tech talents.

-Hybrid software teams can be an amazing option for big projects—specialists will perform tasks that require deep expertise and develop separate components, while generalists will ensure the system is integrated.
+A hybrid software development team structure can be an amazing option for big projects—specialists will perform tasks that require deep expertise and develop separate components, while generalists will ensure the system is integrated.

 Assemble Your Powerful Team: The Key Roles and Responsibilities